Manage access to Azure resources for external users using RBAC

 After selecting the subscription, the admin user must click Access Control (IAM) and then Add a new role.

 The next step is to select the role to be assigned and the user whom the RBAC role will be assigned to.
 In the Role dropdown menu, the admin user sees only the built-in RBAC roles that are available in Azure.
-For more detailed explanations of each role and their assignable scopes, see Built-in roles.
+For more detailed explanations of each role and their assignable scopes, see Built-in roles for Azure resources.

 The user "email@example.com" has been invited to be an Owner for the “Free Trial” subscription.
 After sending the invitation, the external user will receive an email confirmation with an activation link.

 Being external to the organization, the new user does not have any existing attributes in the "Default tenant Azure" directory.
-They will be created after the external user has given consent to be recorded in the directory that is associated with the subscription he has been assigned a role to.
+They will be created after the external user has given consent to be recorded in the directory that is associated with the subscription they have been assigned a role to.

 The external user shows in the Azure Active Directory tenant from now on as external user and this can be viewed in the Azure portal.